Legal Rights and Duties of Landlords and Tenants in Leasing

-The relationship of landlord and tenant is the relationship which exists between the parties to a lease.
-It is the creature of contract between the parties.
-The relationship arises, when the owner of certain immovable property grants to another for consideration an estate less than absolute ownership and less than he himself possesses in that property.
+The relationship of landlord and tenant is the relationship that exists between the parties to a lease.
+It is the creature of the contract between the parties.
+The relationship arises when the owner of certain immovable property grants to another, for consideration, an estate less than absolute ownership and less than he himself possesses in that property.

 It is essential for the establishment of the relationship of landlord and tenant that there should be a lease, actual or presumed.
-The relationship can exist only m respect of immovable property which includes both corporeal hereditaments, such as buildings, mines and land, and incorporeal hereditaments, such as franchises, easements, profits, etc.
+The relationship can exist only with respect to immovable property, which includes both corporeal hereditaments, such as buildings, mines, and land, and incorporeal hereditaments, such as franchises, easements, profits, etc.

 Lessor: